 In many areas, being quarantined and working from home this year meant that there were more meetings and opportunities to participate in trainings and webinars - not less.
-This made the time apart more meaningful for me, and I am grateful for these interactions even if I personally dislike interacting via Zoom meetings.
+This made the time apart more meaningful for me, and I am grateful for these interactions interacting via Zoom meetings.